 - have the ability to consistently support, evaluate and challenge their own and others’ views using detailed, appropriate and accurate historical evidence derived from a range of sources.

 - have a passion for history and an enthusiastic engagement in learning, which develops their sense of curiosity about the past and their understanding of how and why people interpret the past in different ways.

 - to be able to make links between our local, national and worldwide history.

 - to retain the knowledge of the historical topics they have studied.

-- to feel prepared for the next stage of their geography education and part of their adult life.
+- to feel prepared for the next stage of their history education and part of their adult life.